Project-X-Mods/coffeelinux/README.md

 5: hit yes alot when asked , same with passwords lol.

-6: let it do its thing.
-Most of it is automated for you.
+6: let it do its thing. most of it is automated for you.

 7: set the root password, and user password.

-8: yay installs come next (they will ask for the user password alot, sorry).
+8: yay installs come next.

-9: it will copy over coffee related files to /opt and user home directories, then reboot automattically if successful.
+9: it will copy over coffee related files to the system, then reboot automatically.

-10: Login, open chromium once, then reboot.
+10: Login, open Edge once, then reboot.

 That should finish it off for you.
 Enjoy your Coffee.
 Spread the word!
 Coffee is hot over here.